COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    and period `.` must always be delimited as otherwise they will be interpreted as special values.
-2. Where a delimiter is necessary, the first delimiter in the following list that produces a syntactically correct CIF2 file should be used: (single quote `'`, double quote `"`, triple-single-quote `'''`, triple-double-quote `"""`, semicolon `\n;`).
+2. Where a delimiter is necessary, the first delimiter in the following list that produces a syntactically correct CIF 2 file should be used: (single quote `'`, double quote `"`, triple-single-quote `'''`, triple-double-quote `"""`, semicolon `\n;`).